Detecting Entanglement by Pure Bosonic Extension: Hybrid quantum-classical algorithm

-We will show the relative entropy of entanglement solved by the PureB-ext model on a variational quantum qubit circuit.
-For qubit case, the Weyl group generators $X,Z$ in (\ref{weyl}) become the canonical Pauli matrices and the effective length for the $\vec{\alpha},\vec{\beta}$ in the single-qubit gate is $1$ for that the Pauli matrix $\sigma_z^{(0)}$ or $\sigma_x^{(1)}$ is commutative with the CNOT gate.
+We will show the relative entropy of entanglement solved by the PureB-ext on a variational quantum qubit circuit.
+For qubit case, the Weyl group generators $X,Z$ become the canonical Pauli matrices and the effective length for the $\vec{\alpha},\vec{\beta}$ in the single-qubit gate is $1$ for that the Pauli matrix $\sigma_z^{(0)}$ or $\sigma_x^{(1)}$ is commutative with the CNOT gate.
 The effective number of parameters in each layer is $4$ for the circuit in Fig. \ref{qc}, $2$ parameters for $U_A$, and $2$ for $U_B$.
-Compared with the number $4(k+1)-1$ of parameters in the classical version of the PureB-ext model, where $4$ counts both real and imaginary parts and $-1$ is for the normalization constraint, a direct conjecture is that the minimum number of layers for the quantum version of PureB-ext model is $(k+1)$.
+Compared with the number $4(k+1)-1$ of parameters in the classical version of the PureB-ext, where $4$ counts both real and imaginary parts and $-1$ is for the normalization constraint, a direct conjecture is that the minimum number of layers for the quantum version of PureB-ext is $(k+1)$.

-In Fig. \ref{nisq}, we show the relative entropy of entanglement for the Werner-2 is solved by the PureB-ext model with $k=4,8,12$ parameterized on quantum circuits.
+In Fig. \ref{nisq}, the relative entropy of entanglement for the Werner-2 is solved by the PureB-ext with $k=4,8,12$ parameterized on quantum circuits.
 We could see that the variational quantum circuits also give a sharp and clear boundary where the entropy changes from zero to some nonzero value.
-As $k$ increases, the boundary of the PureB set approaches the analytical boundary $\alpha=0.5$.
+As $k$ increases, the boundary of the PureB-ext approaches the analytical boundary $\alpha=0.5$.